mistycheney/MouseBrainAtlas/doc/EnvironmentSetup.md

 This will download the scripts and the package containing the reference anatomical model and the trained texture classifiers.

-Edit `global_setting.py` to specify local data paths.
+Edit `global_setting.py` to specify global data path variables.

 # Using iPython Notebook Server